Hero-Solutions/connector-resourcespace-meemoo/README.md

 	`expires` TIMESTAMP NULL DEFAULT NULL
 );
 ```
-Note: status '0' is pending, '1' is completed.
+Note: in table exports, status '0' is pending, '1' is completed.

 ## Forking